awsdocs/amazon-ec2-user-guide/doc_source/spot-placement-score.md

 + To relocate and scale Spot compute capacity in a different Region, as needed, in response to increased capacity needs or decreased available capacity in the current Region\.
 + To identify the most optimal Availability Zone in which to run single\-Availability Zone workloads\.
 + To simulate future Spot capacity needs so that you can pick an optimal Region for the expansion of your Spot\-based workloads\.
++ To find an optimal combination of instance types to fulfill your Spot capacity needs\.

 **Topics**
 + [Costs](#sps-costs)